-Osman Kavala’s detention for more than three and a half years is emblematic of the arbitrary detention and judicial harassment of dissidents in Turkey, particularly since the coup attempt of July 2016 and the breakdown of the rule of law that followed.
+Osman Kavala’s conviction and detention for four and a half years is emblematic of the arbitrary detention and judicial harassment of dissidents in Turkey, particularly since the coup attempt of July 2016 and the breakdown of the rule of law that followed.

 Send a message via our form below, or if you are able to write and post a letter, please email [email protected] for more information.